dzchoi/dropalt/internals_debugging.md

 * The same serial (e.g. /dev/ttyACM0) in the host can be used for CDC-ACM.

 #### Stack overflow
+* The MPU (Memory Protection Unit) protects the initial stack — used before any threads are created and also serving as the ISR stack — but it does not protect thread stacks.
 * Use thread_measure_stack_free() for threads created with THREAD_CREATE_STACKTEST.
 * Use thread_stack_print() and thread_print_stack().
 * See test_utils_print_stack_usage() in the module with the same name.